 Club for Animal Respect and Education (CARE)

-This club teaches new players and expands the skills of experienced players.
+The Chess Club teaches new players and expands the skills of experienced players.

 Democratic Student Union